digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/security.rst

    :end-before: user-manual-entry-end: KmsMigrateACSofParties
    :dedent:

-After all these steps, we have a new participant node with its keys stored and managed by a KMS connected to a domain that is able to communicate using the appropriate key schemes.
+The end result is a new participant node with its keys stored and managed by a KMS connected to a domain that is able to communicate using the appropriate key schemes.

 .. _manual-kms-key-rotation: